Partial-Transformations/jaws/README.md

 # jaws

-Demonstration of packet clustering analysis using Wireshar, Python, Kmeans, and ChatGPT.
+Demonstration of packet clustering analysis using Wireshark, Python, Kmeans, and ChatGPT.